Dean A. Connor

-Dean A. Connor is a Canadian businessman currently serving as President and Chief Executive Officer of Sun Life Financial, an international financial services organization.
-Sun Life is based in Toronto, Ontario, Canada and has operations in 26 markets.
-It provides insurance, wealth and asset management to individuals and corporate clients.
+Dean Connor serves as Chairperson of the Canadian Pension Plan Investment Board and Chair of the Board of Trustees of the University Health Network.
+Connor was President and Chief Executive Officer of Sun Life Financial for ten years up to his retirement from that role in 2021.

 Early life

 Connor was born in Hamilton, Ontario, Canada.
 He graduated in 1978 from the Honours Business Administration (HBA) program at the Ivey School of Business at the University of Western Ontario.
-He is a Fellow of the Society of Actuaries and the Canadian Institute of Actuaries.
+He was a qualified actuary with the Fellow of the Society of Actuaries and the Canadian Institute of Actuaries.

 Career

 Early career

 In 1978, Connor joined Mercer Human Resource Consulting.
 Over the course of 28 years, he rose to CEO of Mercer's Canadian operations, focusing on the areas of investment, retirement, group benefits and compensation, and then to its President for the Americas, encompassing the U.S., Canada and Latin America.